More about This Topic

 So, the alternative to income withholding for a receiver of maintenance is to ask the court to order that the obligor enroll in a regular direct deposit from the obligor’s checking account to the oblige that coincides with the maintenance payor’s regular receipt of their pay.

-If the maintenance payor does not enter into a direct deposit and does not pay, the options for enforcement are harsh.
+If the maintenance payor does not enter into a direct deposit or does enter into direct deposit arrangement and, subsequently, does not pay, the options for enforcement are harsh.